mihaelasandrea/planet-shift/README.md

 -   backround image dark space  source [here](https://wallpapersafari.com/w/4ncxJI)
 ## Tutorials
 <p>My personal scope of creating this memory game was learning how to juggle with javascript functions and algorithms
-    and to better undestand the applicability of the powerfull tools that this intricate programming language has to offer.
+    and to better undestand the applicability of the powerful tools that this intricate programming language has to offer.
 I have to admit that I have understood a big deal of logical javascript behaviour while following these tutorials.
-They offered me big support during the creation of this project.</p>
+They offered me important support during the creation of this project.</p>

 -   I have taken inspiration as for the structure of the memory game [here](https://www.youtube.com/watch?v=28VfzEiJgy4)
 -   I have followed the walkthrough tutorial for the game commands in javascript [here](https://www.youtube.com/watch?v=3uuQ3g92oPQ&t=395s)